ajs-voices/once-upon-a-dream/scenes/020-closing-up-shop.md

 We walked around the corner and into the coffee shop.
 It was empty and the barrista looked up from her book and smiled.
 "How can I help you?"

 "Can I get a large black coffee and whatever he wants."
-I pulled my wallet out to let Alex know I was paying.
+I pulled my wallet out to let Zane know I was paying.

 "I'll have a small coffee with cream and 2 sugars."